-Everyone living in the Residential College is assessed the Residential College Fee, determined by the University administration.
-The funds are used to provide additional programs for those living at the Residential College.
-The Residential College Fee is \$100 during the first year, \$75 during the second year, \$50 during the third year and \$25 for each year following the third year.
+The Residential College Fee is assessed to all students within the Residential College.
+The rates are determined by the University Administration and funds are used to provide additional programs for those in residence at the Residential College.
+The Residential College Fee is \$100.00 per year and paid in the fall term.